How Fast Do You Want to Run?

 Living in nearby Paducah, KY, I spent many days on the Tunnel Hill rails to trails.

-After I ran my first 100 miler in 2004 I started to think of hosting a 100 on the Tunnel Hill trails.
-It took several years, but in 2014 we hosted our first
+After I ran my first 100 miler in 2004, I started to think of hosting a 100 on the Tunnel Hill State Trail.
+In 2014, we hosted our first.

 What a great course it is, too!
 Fast!
-I'm thinking there is an excellent argument that this could be the fastest hundred miler in the United States.
+This Tunnel Hill course is proving itself to be the fastest hundred in not only the United States, but the World.

 There are no altitude issues... elevation runs between 340' and 680' above sea level.

-No humongous hills... instead a gentle 2% grade.
+No humongous hills, in fact, no hills... instead a gentle 2% grade.

-No trip hazards to contend with at night... this is a crushed limestone, smooth trail.
+No roots, rocks, or indentions in the trail to contend with at night... this is a crushed limestone, smooth trail, with the occasional stick.
+(After all, it IS tree lined most of the way).
 And, we are having it in mid November to take out the hot, humid days.

 It's also ideal for veterans to break that elusive 24 hour barrier, or for faster runners to finally crack 20 hours.

-Thanks to the River to River Runners Club, West Kentucky Runners Club, and the wonderful people of Vienna, IL and Johnson Co. and those at Tunnel Hill State Trail.
+Thanks to Assistant Director, Jason Claunch, for his outstanding work in securing some of the best volunteers anywhere.
+River to River Runners Club, West Kentucky Runners Club, and the wonderful people of Vienna, IL and Johnson Co. and those at Tunnel Hill State Trail.